 Drug abuse is the same as substance abuse and can affect your well-being in the long run.
 One of the conditions that substance abuse can cause is low-grade depression among people of different ages and backgrounds.

 Also, persistent depression can push someone to substance abuse.
 So, the two cases are highly interlinked.

-According to the reports published in the Journal of Clinical Psychiatry, one in every three adults with substance abuse is more likely to suffer from depression.
+According to the reports published in the Journal of Clinical Psychiatry, one in every three adults with substance abuse is more likely to

 Similarly, an individual with any form of depression has a high chance to indulge in drug abuse.
 The main reason why such patients find themselves abusing drugs is to get some relief from persistent feelings of worthlessness and sadness.